 When can I (my child) come back to the centre?

-If you have diarrhea / vomitting, stay home until 48 hours after the the last bout of diarrhea / vomitting.
+- free of diarrhea / vomiting for 24 hours after the last bout of diarrhea / vomiting.

 Optional Mask Use